-ETC-1002 is a novel, first in class, orally available, once-daily LDL-C lowering small molecule therapy with a unique dual mechanism of action.
-ETC-1002 is differentiated from statins because it acts at an earlier step in the cholesterol biosynthetic pathway.
-ETC-1002 works by inhibiting the ATP citrate lyase (ACL) enzyme and activating 5'-adenosine monophosphate-activated protein kinase (AMPK), whereas statins have a mechanism of action that directly inhibits the rate-limiting enzyme, HMG-CoA reductase, in the cholesterol biosynthetic pathway.
-Reductions in LDL-C levels resulting from statin therapy are ultimately due to reduced cholesterol synthesis and an increase in the number of LDL receptors in the liver.
-By inhibiting the ACL enzyme, ETC-1002 achieves LDL-C lowering comparable to moderate-dose statins and we believe provide will provide incremental lowering of LDL-C when used in combination with statins.
+ETC-1002 is a first-in-class, orally available, once-daily LDL-cholesterol lowering small molecule therapy that is differentiated from statins because it acts at an earlier step in the cholesterol biosynthetic pathway.
+ETC-1002 is converted to the CoA form in the liver and works primarily by inhibiting the ATP citrate lyase (ACL) enzyme upstream of HMG-CoA reductase, whereas statins directly inhibit the rate-limiting enzyme, HMG-CoA reductase.
+Reductions in LDLcholesterol levels resulting from statin therapy are ultimately due to reduced cholesterol synthesis and an increase in the number of LDL receptors in the liver.
+Experts believe that the muscle-related side effects experienced by some patients taking statins could result from inhibition of cholesterol synthesis in skeletal muscle tissue.
+The CoA form of ETC-1002 achieves LDL-cholesterol lowering due to reduced cholesterol synthesis and an increase in the number of LDL receptors in the liver but is not active in skeletal muscle tissue.
+ETC-1002 has been shown to provide incremental lowering of LDL-cholesterol when used in combination with both ezetimibe and statins.